We Want to Adopt, Where Do We Start?

 • Open, semi-open, or closed adoption?

-The other important factor to know everything about is the estimation of total costs to be incurred.
+Another important factor to consider is the estimation of total costs to be incurred.
 These include:

 • Research costs